|

 and, of course, those long-ago photographs taken when my sisters and I were 21,

 19 and 16, by a professional photographer.
-And yes, that photograph of my mother celebrating her 70th!
+And yes, also that photograph of my mother celebrating her 70th!
 In addition, there are prints,

 originals, drawings, paintings, maybe the occasional lithograph, one or two